hashicorp/raft-wal/README.md

 in each segment is configurable.

 Each segment file contain a header with basic config info (e.g. base index, compression type), followed by log entries.
-Once, log entries go beyond the segment range, the segment is sealed and a final entry containing an index of the log entry offsets is written.
+Once log entries go beyond the segment range, the segment is sealed and a final entry containing an index of the log entry offsets is written.
 Once sealed, the file is never modified.
 Before being sealed, the offset of active indexes lives in memory.

-Generally, there will be one active segment, where write flows, and many sealed segments containing old indexes.
+Generally, there will be one active segment, where writes flow, and many sealed segments containing old indexes.

 Range deletions are tricky, `raft-wal` supports only head or tail truncations (no mid-range):
 * Head truncations are simple: an internal state of the first index is updated and then all segments prior to the index are deleted.